arc-sjec/curio-the-robot/README.md

 # curio-the-robot

-It's an automatic guiding robot
+It's an automatic robot which is capable of guiding the people from administrative office to principal chamber.